Category: S

 👥 Population & Demographics

-As of the 2020 census, the population of South Deerfield was estimated to be around 1,880.
-The village has a diverse age range, with a median age of about 45 years.
-The population is predominantly white, with a small percentage of other ethnicities.
+As of the 2010 census, the population of Saco was 18,482.
+The city has a diverse age range, with a median age of 40.5 years.
+The gender distribution is nearly equal, with females making up approximately 51.3% of the population.
+The racial makeup of the city is predominantly White, with a small percentage of the population being African American, Asian, and other races.

 🏛️ History